gcsam11/gcsam11.github.io/README.md

 The live visualization can be seen [here](https://gcsam11.github.io/).

-If the live visualization is not working, please open this folder in VSCode and run the [LiveServer](https://github.com/ritwickdey/vscode-live-server) plugin.
+If the live visualization is not working, please open this folder in VSCode and run the [LiveServer](https://github.com/ritwickdey/vscode-live-server) plugin (be careful with https issues! use http if it does not work out of the box).

 ![visualization](screenshot_with_label.png)